matjp/markdown-it-concat-code/README.md

 Name       |  Type  | Description
 -----------|--------|----------------------------------------------------------------------------
 `lang`     | string | Only include code blocks specifying `lang' as the language.
 If not specified, null or empty string then return all fenced code blocks.
+`separator`| string | Append this string after each code block included in output.
+Defaults to '\n'.

 `src` is an object whose value will be filled with the concatenated code blocks.